 An Idaho native, pianist/composer Deidre Rodman moved to New York in 1997 after receiving a Master's Degree in Jazz Studies from the University of North Texas.
 She found work playing for the Big Apple Circus, and spent her free time going out to hear all the music she could.
 She immediately found musical synchronicity with a number of players from the downtown scene, including Roy Nathanson of the Jazz Passengers.

 Nathanson and Rodman co-hosted a weekly band night at the Knitting Factory for close to a year.
 She then played on the album and touring production of his critically-acclaimed Fire at Keaton's Bar and Grill, which featured vocalists Elvis Costello, Debbie Harry, and Darius de Haas.
-The show was revived for a benefit at St. Ann's Warehouse in Brooklyn and featured Lou Reed, Laurie Anderson, Antony, and Dan Zanes, among others.
+The show was revived in 2005 for a benefit at St. Ann's Warehouse in Brooklyn and featured Lou Reed, Laurie Anderson, Antony, and Dan Zanes, among others.
 She and Nathanson continued to collaborate on projects such as the 10-piece Alphabet Lounge Big Band.
+They also co-wrote and produced a song for the movie Nowhere to Go but Up/Happy End, featuring Audrey Tatou and Jennifer Tilly.

 De Haas sought her musical direction, piano prowess and arranging skills for his Lincoln Center premiere of So This is Love: Variations on Strayhorn, which the New York Times hailed as “extraordinary”.
-Jazz Times called Daydream, the follow-up recording, "one of the finest Strayhorn salutes ever captured on disc".
+Jazz Times called Daydream, the follow-up recording, "one of the finest Strayhorn salutes ever captured on disc", and the album went on to win the 2002 Bistro Award for Recording of the Year.

 Meanwhile, Rodman collaborated with Debbie Harry on a version of the song "All the Way" for the soundtrack of Pie in the Sky: The Brigid Berlin Story, which won a coveted AFI Fest Documentary Award.
 Elvis Costello, with whom Rodman appeared on The Conan O’Brien Show and Live with Regis, has deemed her “a wonderful pianist and delicate composer with a truly unique voice”.

-Deidre has performed with many other notable musicians including Natalie Merchant, Clare Muldaur Manchon, Greta Gertler, Lee Feldman, Nancy King, Mary McBride, and Mike Viola.
+Deidre has performed with many other notable musicians including Natalie Merchant, (with whom she spent a week in the studio working on a demo in spring 2008) Clare Muldaur Manchon, Greta Gertler, Lee Feldman, Nancy King, Lindsay Sullivan (for whom she arranged and c0-produced vocals on "Christine", from the recent release Long Road Home), and Mike Viola of Candy Butchers fame.

 A project very close to Deidre's heart is The Lascivious Biddies, a genre-defying all-female quartet which performs originals and standards-to-be.